THE GEORGIA COAST: 47 AMAZING THINGS TO DO ON AND NEAR THE BARRIER ISLANDS

 GEORGIA SEA ISLAND FESTIVAL

-The Georgia Sea Island Festival is held each year in June and celebrates the African American musical traditions, crafts, and food of the coastal barrier islands.
 Sample delicious local foods like smoked mullet, fried fish and homemade ice cream.
 Learn traditional crafts like knitting a cast net and sweetgrass basketry.
 Sing along with traditional spirituals and work songs.
 It’s all at the Georgia Sea Island Festival.

 FLY A KITE ON EAST BEACH

-East Beach extends along the ocean side of St Simons Island and is the best beach to enjoy typical beach activities.
-The beach is free and there are several places in which to access the sand.
 Gould’s Inlet, one of the public access points, is on the northern part of the island.
 There is an observation area, a small fishing pier, and a distant sandbar that makes bird watching a busy activity.
 The shower and water hose are convenient for cleaning off feet before packing into the car.
-Purchase a kite at Fredrica Station Gifts at Village Pier.

 SEE THE TREE SPIRITS

-Make a scavenger hunt of finding the various Tree Spirits on the St. Simons Island.
-There are five locations on public property (and several more on private property) where visitors can see hauntingly beautiful faces carved into the bark of grand oak trees.
-These works of art by Keith Jennings commemorate the lives of many souls lost aboard ships from St. Simons Oak.
-Kids will love seeking them out and adults will appreciate the intricacy of this art.
+There are 11 locations on public property (and even more on private property) where visitors can see hauntingly beautiful faces carved into the bark of grand oak trees.
+These works of art by Keith Jennings commemorate the lives of many souls lost aboard ships from St. Simons.
+Kids love seeking them out and adults appreciate the intricacy of this art.

-SHOP AT VILLAGE PIER
+SHOP AT PIER VILLAGE

-Park free at Village Pier and explore the unique shops that line both sides of the street.
 Brogen’s serves a shrimp salad that is heavy on shrimp and easy on the mayo, with a small arcade area for the kids to play while you eat.
 There are two playgrounds along the Georgia shoreline, including one surrounded by a fence with a single entrance so adults can relax a bit, too.
-Dolphins feasting and frolicking in the water’s edge frequent the pier; visiting as the tide rolls out will increase your chances of seeing them.
-Be sure to get an ice cream at St. Simons Sweets before you leave.

 TAKE A ST SIMONS ISLAND TROLLEY TOUR

-Take a tour of St. Simons Island via a vintage trolley.
-The driver is a wealth of information about the history of the island, and he delivers it with a clever humor that keeps you wanting.
-See the Bloody Marsh, Fort Frederica, Retreat Plantation and more.
-Near the end of the tour the trolley stops at Christ Church where riders are encouraged to walk the grounds of the church as the history lesson continues.
+Near the end of the tour, the trolley stops at Christ Church where riders are encouraged to walk the grounds of the church as the history lesson continues.
 The kids will appreciate riding in the seats that line the sides of the trolley, enabling them to sit on their knees and peer out the windows while driving by each landmark.

 CLIMB THE WHALE

 Just down from Mallory Street (the main drag on SSI) is a seaside playground.
-The star of the show is outside the playground gates, it’s a sculpture of whale and her baby, usually with a lot of human babies climbing up her back.
+The star of the show is outside the playground gates — it’s a sculpture of whale and her baby, usually with a lot of human babies climbing up her back.

 EAT AT SOUTHERN SOUL

-A trip to the Golden Isles wouldn’t be the same without a stop at Southern Soul BBQ.
 Sample their award winning BBQ in what was once a filling station.

 HIKE CANON’S POINT